The Slippery Boy in Striped Pyjamas

 I think that this story is revolutionary in that it exposes the human urges that prompt us to contravene the societal norms that we have ingrained in our minds.
 I understood the place where the main character sits down to drink tea as a representation of the mire of melancholy in which we are doomed to gradually sink when we feel abandoned.

 This Sudanese author invites us to listen to what the undertones of our own stories are telling us, to admit the responsibility we have for the way our future plays out.
-It is the sense of guilt over not having done enough to become someone else and be ...Read more
+It is the sense of guilt over not having done enough to become someone else and ...Read more

 Literary Commentary on the Story “At the Tea Vendor’s”